 The program provides scholarships for children to attend private schools, funded by voluntary donations from individuals and corporations.
-In May of 2014, the Institute for Justice filed a motion to intervene in the lawsuit on behalf of four Georgia families who had used the program to send their children to the schools of their choice.
-Courts nationwide have upheld every tax credit scholarship program that has previously been challenged.
+The Institute for Justice intervened in the lawsuit on behalf of four Georgia families who had used the program to send their children to the schools of their choice.

 After reviewing each state’s constitutional provisions for passages most relevant to school choice legislation, as well as any case law or legal opinions involving those provisions, IJ found that in nearly every state in the union, a well-designed school choice program is viable.